-The Supplemental Instructions Program is an interactive tutorial program, designed to offer students the opportunity of real-time assistance.
-A supplemental instructor is on staff concurrently when students have class, providing guidance during class time.
+The supplemental instructions program is an interactive tutorial program, designed to offer students the opportunity of real-time assistance.
+A supplemental instructor is a student who has previously p[assed the course with a grade of B+ or better who sits in the course again, providing guidance during class time.
+This supplemental instructor also provides additional time outside of class for practice and review.
 The program creates a collaborative learning experience among peers and further enriches classroom learning.
 A log is kept for each student to further monitor his or her progress throughout the course.
-All SI instructors are also a part of the Teaching and Learning Center, which further provides tutoring assistance outside the classroom.
+All instructors are also a part of the Teaching and Learning Center, which further provides tutoring assistance outside the classroom.

-FRESHMAN YEAR EXPERIENCE
+FRESHMAN YEAR EXPERIENCE (FYE)